yoonkim/lstm-char-cnn/README.md

 Much of the base code is from Andrej Karpathy's excellent character RNN implementation, available at https://github.com/karpathy/char-rnn

+Also, the repo name 'word-char-rnn' is bit of a misnomer, as the primary motivation is to use character-level inputs only.
+But as a baseline we implemented the word-level models (and also experimented with models whereby the input is a concatenation of the word embedding and the output from a character CNN), hence the name.

 ### Requirements
 Code is written in Lua and requires Torch.
 It additionally requires